socialplanning/opencore/nui/project/README.txt

     >>> proj
     <OpenProject at /plone/projects/test1>

+And let's check that the project title and id are properly set
+    >>> proj.title
+    u'now a valid title!'
+    >>> proj.id
+    'test1'

 Let's verify that the last modified author was properly set
     >>> from opencore.interfaces.catalog import ILastModifiedAuthorId
     >>> ILastModifiedAuthorId(proj)